 Then we move to post examination.
 Post examination is divided into discussion and then action.
 All these findings are gathered, recorded and we discuss these findings with you.
 If it is some eye health issue, we are going to discuss how we are going to manage this.
 So if you need a prescription for something to treat your eye health issues, we will recommend that, if we need an appointment with an eye specialist known as an ophthalmologist depending on what your condition is, if it’s Glaucoma we are going to send you to a Glaucoma specialist, if it’s Cataract assessment or surgery we are going to refer you to who we feel is the best Cataract Surgeon.
 If it’s retinal issues you are going to go to a Retinal specialist.
 If it is a general eye issue, there is a general Opthamologist which we deal with.

 If the recommendation is that there is vision issue, regardless if the treatment is glasses, sun glasses, contact lenses or laser surgery we will discuss that with you.
 If it’s Laser we are going to recommend an Opthamologist or eye surgeon laser centre which we feel is the best in town and who we have worked with for years.
 If it’s contact lenses, me and my associates do all of our contact lens fittings all of our contact lens recommendations and follow ups with you.
 There is lots of new contact lenses out there, single vision for astigmatism, multi-focal, (multifocal) so we will do that with you.
-So if the recommendation is glasses or sun glasses me and my associate will take you from the examination room to the dispensing area introduce you to our opticians and frame stylists and recommend the specific lenses which we feel that you may need, regardless if they are single vision, bi-focal or progressive lenses.
+So if the recommendation is glasses or sun glasses me and my associate will take you from the examination room to the dispensing area introduce you to our optical sales person and frame stylists and recommend the specific lenses which we feel that you may need, regardless if they are single vision, bi-focal or progressive lenses.
 All single vision, bi-focals and progressives, now with technology there is digital forms of these.
 There are a lot of options.
 We basically narrow those options for you so you can make a good decision.

 We have a vast dispensary with all types of designer names exclusive brands, we carry a good selection.
 These are all current frames with good warranties, minimum 1 year.
-So then you decide with the optician and frame stylist what you want and we can start the process of taking care of your visual needs.
+So then you decide with the optometrist and frame stylist what you want and we can start the process of taking care of your visual needs.

 So come and feel, see and live the EyeMax Experience, see life to the max!